esentri/domainlifecycles/dlc-spring-boot-autoconfig/readme.md

 ```

 **Properties:**
+Optionally use Spring application properties for configuration:
 ```properties
 dlc.domain.basePackages=com.example.domain,com.example.shared
 ```
-Providing the 'dlcDomainBasePackages' attribute or defining it as a property is mandatory.
+Providing either the 'dlcDomainBasePackages' attribute or defining it as a property is mandatory.

 **Provided Beans:**
 - `DomainMirror` with the bean name `initializedDomain`